rajatroel/bot-files/README.md

 7. (If available) **Disable child process restrictions:** Set to `ON`.
 8. (If available) **USB security settings:** Set to `ON`.

+## 6. Install Required Applications
+Install these four tools onto your device:

+1. **Termux:** Download & install the [Termux](https://github.com/rajatroel/bot-files/releases/download/v1.0/termux.apk) app.
+2. **MacroDroid:** Download & install the [Macrodroid](https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid) app (Recommended: Purchase its pro license).
+3. **ZArchiver:** Download & install the [Zarchiver](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver) app.
+(After downloading Zarchiver, open it and allow permissions then close it simply).
+4. **Shizuku:** Download & install the [Shizuku](https://github.com/rajatroel/bot-files/releases/download/v1.0/Shizuku.apk) app.

-## 6. Shizuku Setup
+## 7. Shizuku Setup

 1. **Installation:** Install the Shizuku application.
 2. **Start Shizuku:** Run it on your device using wireless debugging.
-You can search for how to do it on youtube, for your specific device.
+You can search for how to run it on YouTube, for your specific device.
 3. **Verify Shizuku:** Ensure Shizuku is running properly on your device.

 > [!IMPORTANT]